jshin313/PicoCTFStreamNotes/README.md

   puts(buf);
 }
 ```
-The gets() function is prone to buffer overflows and so we can put any character in the buffer except '\n', even '\0' bytes.
+The gets() function is prone to buffer overflows and so we can put any character (even '\0' bytes) in the buffer except '\n'.

 This line of code just executes the buffer: `((void (*)()))(buf + offset))();`.